Wahoooo it’s holidays!! We hope you’re just as excited as your kiddos are!

 - Newlands forest, the Constantia Green Belt, or Tokai cycle path

 And some special family outings:

-- A show – we’ve chosen Peter Pan at Canal Walk.
+- A show – we might check out Alice in Wonderland at Canal Walk.
 And of course a trip to the Canal Walk games arcade is quite an adventure for our ‘deep south’ kiddos.
 Apparently Northern Suburbs children are soooo lucky that they get to go to arcades, while all we get to do is hiking and surfing and normal stuff like that!
 While we’re there, we’ve heard Intaka island is great, so we’ll check that out too this holiday.

 - Lunch somewhere different that the kids haven’t been before – we’re thinking Fish on the Rocks in Hout Bay which we’ve heard is really family friendly.

 - Cape Town’s Open top bus tour with City Sightseeing.
 Their 3-for-1 family offer means kids go free which is a bonus.